ellnathan/-SQL---Hospital-Sample-Data/SQL Project.md

 ![Screenshot 2022-12-27 154937](https://user-images.githubusercontent.com/121811651/211221810-b1d81420-70b4-414c-9e11-1aef20aeb604.png)

 ##### Window Function (RANK)
 This window function query assigns a unique rank to each row showing a patient’s account balance by ranking the different illnesses someone has.
-The different illnesses are represented by diagnose code which is referenced to as the primary_icd column.
+The different illnesses are represented by a diagnose code which is referenced to as the primary_icd column.
 The RANK function ranks the different account balances based on the primary_icd and shows the corresponding account_id.
 ````sql
 SELECT
 	account_id,